osbilln/chef/nh-nagios-0.2.0/README.md

 ```

 ##Creating AMIs
-The following script will create an nagios-server ami on the Naehas DR account, which can be use to spin up a running and configured nagios server.
+The following script will create an nagios-server ami on the Naehas DR account, which can be used to spin up a running and configured nagios server.

 ./create_ami.sh <aws access key> <aws secret key>

+###Mysql Users & Privledges for Nagios checks

+on master
+mysql>create user 'check_id_range'@'%' identified by 'Uuzehau4Aa';
+mysql>GRANT SELECT ON *.* TO 'check_id_range'@'%';

 ## License and Authors